cyrusimap/cyrus-imapd/doc/source/feedback-mailing-lists.rst

     This is a mailing list for the use of Cyrus developers and package maintainers, for all the Cyrus software.

-* cyrus-cvs@lists.andrew.cmu.edu

-    This is the CVS commits mailing list for Cyrus IMAP.

-* sasl-cvs@lists.andrew.cmu.edu

-    This is the CVS commits mailing list for Cyrus SASL.

 * cyrus-bugzilla@lists.andrew.cmu.edu (no archive)